Ukiah & Solano Centers

 The Corpsmember Advisory Board (CAB) conducts weekly community meetings with Corpsmembers and Ukiah staff.
 Announcements are made about upcoming trainings and classes.
 Community members provide updates on crew projects and coordinate recreation trips and volunteer activities.
 Comprised of community-elected Corpsmembers, the CAB initiates many activities, holds fundraisers, and provides input and suggestions to the center director about community improvements and issues.

 When residents are not in class or working, they are free to do what they want — go into town for a movie; hike in Low Gap Park; lounge in the center recreation room; or play basketball, horseshoes, and softball.
-A Corpsmember team plays softball in the Ukiah league and many Corpsmembers join other local sport teams including soccer clubs.
 Ukiah Center staff and Corpsmembers coordinate recreation trips to Fort Bragg on the coast, shopping trips in Santa Rosa, and attend local music festivals.
 Visitors are welcome after work and on weekends.

-To be eligible for the CCC scholarship, Corpsmembers volunteer on the weekends at a variety of events including parades, the local food bank, community gardens, blood drives, and sweat-equity housing construction.
+To be eligible for the CCC scholarship, Corpsmembers volunteer on the weekends at a variety of events and organizations including parades, the local food bank, community gardens, blood drives, and animal shelters.

 Ukiah Corpsmembers are exposed to a variety of outdoor work projects offering them diverse work experience and skill knowledge.
-Projects include trail rehabilitation and construction, landscaping and native planting, erosion control, fire hazard reduction, salmon habitat restoration, and stream bank enhancement.
-These projects typically occur within Lake, Sonoma, and southern Mendocino counties.
+Projects include trail rehabilitation and construction, landscaping and native planting, invasive Douglas fir removal to protect badger habitat, erosion control, fire hazard reduction, salmon habitat restoration, and stream bank enhancement.
+These projects typically occur within Lake, Sonoma, Marin, and southern Mendocino counties.
 Some of these projects, called “spikes,” are not within a reasonable commuting time and require the crew to stay near the work project in available housing or tents.

 Ukiah has long established relationships with federal, state, and local agencies as well as other public entities to conduct natural resource projects throughout the year.
-Such sponsors include Ukiah Valley Trail Group, Ukiah Fire Safe Council, Mendocino Redwood Company, California State Parks, the Department of Fish and Game, Bureau of Land Management, United States Forest Service (USFS), National Oceanic and Atmospheric Administration, and the California Department of Transportation (Caltrans).
+Such sponsors include Ukiah Valley Trail Group, Ukiah Fire Safe Council, Mendocino Redwood Company, California State Parks, the Department of Fish and Game, Bureau of Land Management, U.S. Forest Service, National Oceanic and Atmospheric Administration (NOAA), Marin Municipal Water District, and Caltrans.

 Education and Training